fenixkz/rl_journey/Lesson-4/theory.md

 \nabla_\theta J(\theta) = E_{\tau \sim \pi_\theta} \left[ \sum_{t=0}^{T-1} (G_t - b(s_t)) \nabla_\theta \log \pi_\theta(a_t | s_t) \right]
 $$

-However, the baseline function is only a function of the state and is independent of the action, so subtracting it doesn’t affect the expected value of the policy gradient.
+However, the baseline function is only a function of the state and is independent of the action (it is basically a constant), so subtracting it doesn’t affect the expected value of the policy gradient.
 That is, the expected policy gradient remains unchanged:

 $$
 \nabla_\theta J(\theta) = E_{\tau \sim \pi_\theta} \left[ \sum_{t=0}^{T-1} (G_t - b(s_t)) \nabla_\theta \log \pi_\theta(a_t | s_t) \right] \\